 Customizing WooCommerce Cart Page with Elementor

 Step 5: From the Content tab, you get options to enable or disable the coupon field and cross-sells.
-If you do not want it, you can disable it using the toggle buttons.
+You can disable it using the toggle buttons if you do not want it.

 Step 6: Now, coming to the style tab, you get options to customize the look and design of all the sections and products separately.

 Go ahead and give the settings a try and set them to the values you like.
 Feel free to customize the look and feel of your cart page.